 What is direct deposit?

-Direct deposit is a feature that allows your employer to deposit your paycheck straight into your bank account instead of giving you a paper check that you deposit yourself.
-This gives you access to your money faster.
+Direct deposit is a feature that allows your employer to deposit your paycheck straight into your checking or savings account instead of giving you a paper check that you deposit yourself.
+This provides you with access to your money faster.

 Early direct deposit can land you with your paycheck a day or two earlier than normal.
 It can also allow you to receive other kinds of payments quicker.
 This includes federal and state tax refunds, as well as Social Security or other government benefit payments.